FAQ

 Why does a bill show shortfall or at-risk?

 That status means the assignment may not be fully covered or may be too close to the due date.
-Review the bill, assigned paycheck, due date, current balance, and any risk warnings.
+Review the bill, assigned income source, due date, current balance, and any risk warnings.

 Calendar